 If you want to tint your primer with another color you can, but use caution and test it on a piece of plastic or something first.
 You want to avoid a slick surface and some paints dry very slick.
 It all depends on the medium and pigment used.

-I noticed the black vallejo paint is very slick so don’t use that to make a grey primer.
+I noticed the black vallejo paint is very slick so don’t use that to make a black or grey primer.
 Instead if you have a black pigment like imitation ivory black that’ll be a better bet.
 But in any case it’s best to just add an earth tone to the white paint to make a neutral colored primer.

 You can buy acrylic medium from Vallejo, but you can also buy the primer from them too, so I am only explaining these things in case you are in a pinch and can’t get supplies.
 I have a feeling in a really bad pinch the yellow of an egg could be substituted for the medium too.